Skip to contents

 Phase 1: Initial View

-When you first launch the app, you’ll see the main interface with a sidebar for configuration and tabs for different workflow phases:
+When you first launch the app, you see a login screen.
+After authenticating (or choosing offline mode), the main interface appears with a sidebar for configuration and tabs for different workflow phases:

 Application initial view